 Amazake vs Sake: What is the Difference?

-Actually, the name of the Japanese beverage, Amazake can be divided into 2 words, “Ama (甘)” that is short for the adjective “Amai (甘い)” meaning “sweet” and “Zake (酒)”, a word for Sake rice wine.
+“Ama (甘)” that is short for the Japanese adjective “Amai (甘い)” meaning “sweet” and “Zake (酒)”, a word for the alcohol sake.

-Some kinds of Amazake are totally non-alcoholic, others contain less than 1 percent of alcohol.
-In Japan, less than 1 percent-alcohol-containing beverages are categorized as soft drinks and even children are permitted to have them.
+While some kinds of Amazake are totally non-alcoholic, others contain less than 1 percent alcohol.

-On the other hand, according to the liquor tax law in Japan, the alcohol content in Sake or Nihonshu must be less than 22 percent, and Japanese Sake rice wines typically contain 15 or 16 percent of alcohol.
+On the other hand, based on the Japanese liquor tax law, the alcohol content in sake (nihonshu or seishu) must be less than 22 percent,

 and they typically have 15 or 16 percent alcohol.

 Amazake is white and cloudy in appearance, for it is unrefined, unlike sake.